ib-ruby/ib-ruby/README.md

 To run specs with full rails stack, against just the models use:' puts '$ bundle exec rspec -rr spec/ib-ruby/models' (This currently has 4 failing tests with the paper account or no account.)
+(To test if you rails environment is working, just type rackup in the base directory.)

 ## DB BACKEND: